8,000Units Under Management

 • Calculate a late payment fee

-• Outline late rent policies including eviction procedures
+• Outline late rent policies, including eviction procedures

-You rental property will fall victim to some damage while your tenant resides there.
+Your rental property will fall victim to some damage while your tenant resides there.
 This is inevitable.
 And, while some repairs are easily fixed without the help of a professional contractor, there will be times when hiring an expert is necessary.